Total back to pre-pandemic profit levels as oil prices rise

 Oil prices plummeted with the start of coronavirus lockdowns early in 2020 that brought travel to a standstill and crushed fuel demand, pushing companies like Total to cut investments and find cost savings.

-Recovering prices are now boosting earnings at Total and peers like Britain's BP (BP.L), as accelerating COVID-19 vaccination programmes also raise prospects for sustained demand, although lockdowns remain in place in some of Europe.
+Recovering prices are now boosting earnings at Total and peers like Britain’s BP, as accelerating COVID-19 vaccination programmes also raise prospects for sustained demand, although lockdowns remain in place in some of Europe.

 Total cautioned that the oil environment remained “volatile and dependent on the global demand recovery.”